 This group also offers monthly Zoom calls for its members, and all ages can join.
 If you're a man with MOGAD looking to connect with others, this group will be a great fit.

 Is your MOG Antibody Disease support group not on this list?

-If your support group is not shown on the list above, please contact us to have it added to this page.
+If your support group needs to be added to the list above, feel free to get in touch with us to have it added to this page.